qenu/vim-reddit/README.md

 * Open the front page of a subreddit with the `:Reddit [subreddit]` or `:Reddit` to open r/all.
 * Press lowercase `o` to open links in Vim.
 (Images/videos will still open in a web browser since...well you can't view images/videos in a terminal.)
 * Press uppercase `O` to open links in default web browser
+* Press lowercase `c` to view the comments of a reddit post in your browser.
 * Press lowercase `u` to go back (or whatever you've remapped `undo` to)
 * Press `Ctrl+r` to go forward (or whatever you're remapped `redo` to)
 * Execute the `:bd` command to close and remove the reddit buffer